Are you contemplating renting your house while living abroad or travelling the world? Sounds like a passive income dream come true.

 Every month was an agonizing waiting game.

-If I hadn’t received my check after three weeks, only then could I contact my tenant because I was never sure if the check was lost, delayed by the post office, or because my tenant wrote the wrong address.
+If I didn’t receive the rent by day 10, I was never sure if the rent check was lost, delayed by the post office, or because my tenant wrote the wrong address.

 Problems depositing a foreign check in a local bank account

-My French bank told me that any foreign check I deposited into my French Euro bank account would automatically be converted to Euros which I didn’t want.
-I needed my rental income to stay in US dollars to pay for US expenses associated with my rental property; property
+My French bank told me that any foreign currency check I deposited into my French Euro bank account would automatically be converted to Euros, which I didn’t want.
+I needed my rental income to stay in US dollars to pay for US expenses associated with my rental property: property

 My French bank also charged a fee for depositing a foreign currency check, which took up to two weeks to clear.